olievortex/olieblind/install/README.md

      # sudo ln -s /mnt/olieblind-video/videos videos
      # chcon -R -t httpd_sys_content_t /mnt/olieblind-video/videos

+### Google Service Account Key
+We now need to create a Google Service Account key so we can call the text-to-speech API.
+Log into the Google Cloud, select your project, and navigate to APIs & Services -> Credentials.
+Click on the Serice Account you want to use.
+To generate a new key:

+- Click on the Keys tab
+- Click on "Add key" -> "Create new key"
+- Select Key type "JSON"
+- Click "Create"
+- Your browser should automatically download the json file.

+Using WinSCP, make a connection to your Linode.

+- Copy the json file to ~/olieblind

+When you update the sourcing file in the next step, set the GOOGLE_APPLICATION_CREDENTIALS to the path of this file.

 ### Create and parameterize the environment sourcing script
 The sourceOlieBlind_template.sh script is copied into the olieblind folder.
 This script is called by other scripts to load the proper environment variables.